zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone01.md

 the purpose is most definitely to follow that practice.
 Instead, a special message will be outputted.

-The operational concequences on errors on SOA MNAME are, however, limited. it is never used for finding authoritative name server for the zone, and is not part of normal lookup.
-The level set by this test case on SOA MNAME errors is, therefore, not higher than NOTICE.
+The operational consequences of errors on SOA MNAME are, however, limited.
+It is never used for finding authoritative name server for the zone, and is not part of normal lookup.
+Therefore, the level set by this test case on SOA MNAME errors is not higher than NOTICE.

 This Test Case will check that:
  - the SOA MNAME contains the master name server of *Child Zone*,